The Health Wagon: Clinic Structure

-Geography and Population

-The southwest portion of Virginia defines itself by its location in the Central Appalachian Mountains.
-The geographical isolation from its eastern counterparts has contributed to a number of barriers.
-Among these challenges are high levels of substance abuse, job shortages, declining populations, healthcare professional shortages, food insecurity, low literacy/education, and transportation limitations.
-The area has been heavily influenced by the coal mining industry and its decline over the years.

-As of January 1, 2019, the state of Virginia has adopted and implemented Medicaid Expansion.

-Funding and Partnerships
+Funding and partnerships

 Although St. Mary's Hospital was the Health Wagon's initial source for funding, financial support is primarily contracted through grant work, foundations and private contributions.
 Of these numerous funding opportunities, a Federal Office of Rural Health Policy grant supported the clinic from 2009 to 2012.
 The federal funds allowed the clinic to supplement salaries, improve community education resources, and the inclusion of an electronical medical records system.
 Through multiple established partnerships with organizations and universities, the Health Wagon has been able to offer services, not locally available.
 Partnering with the University of Virginia, a telemedicine connection was made possible through the Mid-Atlantic Telehealth Resource Center.
-Since 2004, it has enabled the Health Wagon to offer secondary and tertiary services, such as “pulmonology, radiology, cardiology, endocrinology, ostomy, nephrology, ear nose and throat, women’s health (colposcopy), mental health and dermatology”.
-The AstraZeneca Healthcare Foundation has been a repeat supporter of the Health Wagon.
-The money granted goes on to support their Expansion of Heart Health 1, 2, 3.
-Comprehensive Cardiovascular Disease Initiative for Diabetes Mellitus, Metabolic Syndrome and Obesity program.
+Since 2004, it has enabled the Health Wagon to offer secondary and tertiary services.
+The AstraZeneca Healthcare Foundation has been a repeat supporter of the Health Wagon, funding various programs pertaining to cardiovascular disease initiatives.

 The first ever FAA-approved Flirtey delivery drone made its debut pharmaceutical drop in 2015 at the Wise County Fairgrounds during the largest free medical outreach in the nation, M7 Move Mountains Medical Mission (Formally Wise RAM).
 It now is kept at the Smithsonian.

-By teaming up with Remote Area Medical, the Health Wagon was able to initiate an annual three-day community health fair.
-However, in a July 13, 2019 announcement, the Health Wagon announced their promoted position as the primary host in a renamed event, Move Mountains Medical Mission (M7).
-This announcement comes after nearly twenty years of joint collaboration.
-The Philips Foundation, CVS Pharmacy and Aetna Foundation have continuously supported this outreach event and have gone as far as donating an ultrasound machine for the mobile chest X-ray van along with personal and home goods for those in attendance.

 Appalachian Regional Commission is currently funding half a million dollars for the construction of a 5,000 square foot clinic in Dickenson County.

-In the Media

-The Health Wagon has garnered recognition including interviews from media that include: